adiarusaikia/mjs-project-terraform-infra/README.md

-# mjs-project-terraform-infra
-this is github repo resouce for infra
+# This prod repository is for infra developers.